SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Experimental results and discussion

-We modified the proposed \textit{fully} self-supervised learning framework in Section~\ref{sec:ssil} with the perspective of the conventional self-supervised feature/representation learning setup that consists of (self-supervised) feature learning and (supervised) downstream task learning.
+We modified the proposed self-supervised learning framework in Section~\ref{sec:ssil} with the perspective of the conventional self-supervised feature/representation learning setup that consists of (self-supervised) feature learning and (supervised) downstream task learning.
 We followed its assumption that an unlabeled dataset for self-supervised feature learning is large, while a labeled dataset for supervised downstream task learning is very small.
 In feature learning, i.e., learning feature extractors, we used the nuScenes dataset (consisting of $1.19$M training samples) with pseudo steering angles obtained by SSIL.
-In downstream task learning, i.e., learning FCNs, we used the Town01-Opt dataset of the CARLA dataset (consisting of $40$K training samples) with expert driving commands.
+In downstream task learning, i.e., learning MLPs, we used the Town01-Opt dataset of the CARLA dataset (consisting of $40$K training samples) with expert driving commands.
 In SIL, we used the Town01-Opt dataset, following the supervised learning setup in \cite{Transfuser_2}.
+Note that the two datasets use different vehicles.

-\subsection{Experimental setup: evaluation metrics}
+\subsection{Experimental setup: Evaluation metrics}

 To compare E2E driving performances between SIL and proposed SSIL, we used the following three metrics: \textit{1)} MSE, \textit{2)} route completion (RC), and \textit{3)} driving score (DS).
 For open-loop evaluation that assesses E2E driving performance against pre-recorded driving behaviors, we used the conventional steering angle prediction measure MSE.
 For closed-loop evaluation that assesses E2E driving performance using feedback from its previous driving decisions, we used RC defined by the percentage of the total driving distance completed, and DS defined by the multiplication of the route completion and the infraction score.
 The DS metric can consider collision avoidance, on-road driving, etc.